 It is also not practical or sensible to pay a photographer to wait around until some attractive and appropriately dressed customers walk into the frame.

 That is why most good commercial photographers will discuss this dilemma and explain the pros and cons and risks of including random customers in the background of shots.

 It should be a major point of discussion with your photographer, but you should be the one making the final decision on this (armed with this information).
 You know your brand, customers and image better than anyone else.
 You have the most to lose.

 My recommendation is to consider one of the five following strategies in terms of including any people in photographs:

-Simply do not include any people in photographs, shoot the cafe or restaurant first thing in the morning before the sun is too powerful, or on a day or period when you are closed such as Sunday or between services.
+Simply do not include any people in photographs, shoot the cafe or restaurant first thing in the morning before the sun is too powerful, about one hour before sunset, or on a day or period when you are closed such as Sunday or between services.

 Include random customers in photographs but ask for their permission first (at least verbally, ideally with a model release form provided by the photographer).
 You may need to grease the wheels by offering them a free round of drinks or meal.
 This is very opportunistic, but it can work (especially with small budgets).

 Arrange or stage a group of customers to appear in the background either supplementing or replacing the random customers that are there.
 That might mean paying these “ring-ins” via a free meal or other inducements, but it can work well.
 However, it only works well if your friends and family are typical of your regular "guest avatars" in appearance, age, dress and style etc.